LBargie/data-talk/README.md

 - duckdb-engine
 - pydantic

-Create a `.env` file in the directory and add the HuggingFace API key to it:
+Create a `.env` file in the directory and, for example, add the HuggingFace API key to it:

 ` HUGGINGFACEHUB_API_TOKEN=<your-api-token> `